rohit0297/Google_data_analytics_Capstone_cyclistic_case_study/README.md

 *  Data does not include personally identifiable information.
 *  External factors like weather or city events are not considered in the dataset.

-## Process - Clean & Prepare the Data
+## Process - Clean & Ready the Data
 Due to limitations of Excel/ google sheet to handle the large amount of data, We have used BigQuery to combine the various datasets into one dataset and clean it.

 #### Data Merging